 Year: 2015 Director: Sacha Jenkins Rotten Tomatoes: 90 percent

-Featuring interviews with Kanye West, Pharrell Williams, Sean Combs, and many others, Fresh Dressed chronicles the history of hip-hop fashion.
+Featuring interviews with Kanye West, Pharrell Williams, Sean Combs, and many others, Fresh Dressed is a fashion documentary that chronicles the history of hip-hop fashion.
 The documentary goes from southern cotton plantations to ’70s gangs in the South Bronx, corporate America, and how freedom of expression helped to bring street style to the mainstream.